yuraktest/test1/README.md

 ### YamlMime:Sample
 sample:
 - name: Using Azure APIs
-  description: A sample that shows how to use Azure APIs.
+  description: A sample that shows how to use Azure APIs test